This article was translated by John R. Bopp

-It goes without saying that the first Europeans to reach this part of the North American continent with any regularity were the Basques who were participating in one of the most important commercial and industrial activities of the age: whaling, followed by cod fishing.
+After the Vikings, the first Europeans to reach this part of North America on a regular basis were the Basques, who reached those lands while carrying out one of the most important commercial and industrial activities of those times: whaling.

 In this report, we were surprised to find out that, starting at 8:15, there’s a group of cesta punta players in a court with the words “Zazpiak Bat” written overhead.
 We were also lucky enough to hear the president of the islands’ Zazpiak Bat Association explain how to play this variety of Basque pelota.